 Paula climbing the lava cave

-On our last day on the island, we watched an amazing sunset at the Te Moai location near Hanga Roa.
-There was incredible surf in front of the giant moai’s and I watched surfers catching overhead waves.
-I can’t imagine a more exotic wave to surf.
+On our last day on the island, we witnessed an amazing sunset at the Te Moai location near Hanga Roa.
+The giant moai statues served as a dramatic backdrop to the incredible surf, where I watched surfers skillfully catching overhead waves.
+It was an unforgettable scene—an exotic convergence of nature’s raw beauty and the thrill of the ocean.

 Te Moai